 Salt Content In Celery

-One concern regarding celery for dogs is its salt content.
-Although meager when compared to a lot of the junk food we humans eat, the amount of salt in celery is astonishing compared to other vegetables.
+One concern regarding celery is its salt content.
+Although meagre compared to a lot of the junk food we humans eat, the amount of salt in celery is astonishing compared to other vegetables.

-This shouldn’t present a problem in the short term as dogs can quite effectively pass excess sodium in their urine.
-But long term high sodium can cause serious problems.
+Celery’s salt content shouldn’t present a problem in the short term as dogs can quite effectively pass excess sodium in their urine.
+But long-term, high sodium can cause serious problems.

 We know that too much salt causes high blood pressure, but it can also put a huge amount of stress on the kidneys that process it.
 Keeping to small, infrequent treats will prevent the addition of excessive salt into your dog’s diet.

 As we mentioned at the beginning of the article, another concern is choking, especially with small dogs.